Trail grades

 Off-road trails can be narrow and may include hills, steep drop-offs and small river crossings.
 Trail surfaces are mainly firm but may include muddy or loose sections, and obstacles such as rocks or tree roots.

 On-road trails/sections may have moderate traffic levels (up to 1000 vehicles a day), and include hill climbs and gravel sections.
-Note: all Heartland Rides are grade 3 or above.
+All Heartland Rides are grade 3 or above.

 A quality, well-maintained mountain bike is recommended for off-road trails.
 E-mountain bikes are suitable provided they are ridden appropriately, have sufficient battery capacity, and the rider is capable of completing the trail in the event of a battery/power failure.